MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 The ScheduledInstall*week policies operate on numeric days.

-- first week of the month  [ScheduledInstallFirstWeek](#scheduledinstallfirstweek)   = Days 1-7
+- [ScheduledInstallFirstWeek](#scheduledinstallfirstweek): First week of the month (Days 1-7).
-- second week of the month [ScheduledInstallSecondWeek](#scheduledinstallsecondweek) = Days 8-14
+- [ScheduledInstallSecondWeek](#scheduledinstallsecondweek): Second week of the month (Days 8-14).
-- third week of the month  [ScheduledInstallThirdWeek](#scheduledinstallthirdweek)   = Days 15-21
+- [ScheduledInstallThirdWeek](#scheduledinstallthirdweek): Third week of the month (Days 15-21).
-- fourth week of the month [ScheduledInstallFourthWeek](#scheduledinstallfourthweek) = Days 22-31
+- [ScheduledInstallFourthWeek](#scheduledinstallfourthweek): Fourth week of the month (Days 22-31).

 These policies are not exclusive and can be used in any combination.
-Together with [ScheduledInstallDay](#scheduledinstallday) it defines the ordinal number of a weekday in a month.
-E.g. [ScheduledInstallSecondWeek](#ScheduledInstallSecondWeek) + [ScheduledInstallDay](#scheduledinstallday) = 3 is 2nd Tuesday of the month. **Important**, if the first day of the month is a Wednesday, the 2nd Wednesday will be 6 days before 2nd Tuesday.
-If the device happens to be unavailable at this scheduled time, it can postpone installation of updates until the next month if it misses the install window for a given month.
+Together with [ScheduledInstallDay](#scheduledinstallday), it defines the ordinal number of a weekday in a month.
+E.g. [ScheduledInstallSecondWeek](#scheduledinstallsecondweek) + [ScheduledInstallDay](#scheduledinstallday) = 3 is 2nd Tuesday of the month.
+If the device is unavailable at the scheduled time, it can postpone installation of updates until the next month.

 > [!NOTE]
 > This policy will only take effect if [Update/AllowAutoUpdate](#allowautoupdate) has been configured to option 3 or 4 for scheduled installation.